 SoFi got its start as a student-focused lender but offers many types of loans today.
 You can also bank and invest with SoFi.
 If you’re already taking advantage of SoFi’s other offerings, it might be convenient to borrow from SoFi and keep your money in one place.

-One thing to consider is that despite SoFi’s minimum credit score requirement, the lender is known for working with borrowers that have thin credit files.
+However, despite SoFi’s minimum credit score requirement, it is known for working with borrowers who have thin credit files.
 If you’re new to having credit, SoFi might give you a better deal.
-It also keeps its loans fee-free, which may save you money.
+It also keeps its fees optional, which may save you money on monthly payments.

 SoFi also gives borrowers more flexibility when it comes to the term of the loan.
 Shorter loans are more expensive on a monthly basis but will save you money overall.
 Longer-term loans have lower payments but cost more in the long run, letting you prioritize what’s important to you.